pquiring/javaforce/native/readme.txt

-This folder contains all native launchers which register native methods and starts main program entry points.
+This folder contains all native loaders which register native methods and starts main program entry points.

 Platforms folders:
  - linux